kevinboone/vlc-server/nc-vlc-client/README.md

 ## Standby info display

 After a period with no user-interface activity (currently 15 seconds) the menu will be replaced by a 'standby' information display.
 Pressing any key will restore the menu.
-Although, this information display seems more useful than just keeping the menu on the screen at all times, it does mean that controls like 'play' and 'pause' don't have immediate effect -- the first keypress wil restore the menu first.

-I suppose it would possible to have specific keys, like play/pause, operate while in the standby mode.
+Menu-related keys are not processed immediately, because it makes no sense to do so when the menu is not on screen.
+However, play/pause/next/previous, etc., are processed before the menu display is redrawn.

 One reason for implementing the standby information display was to do something to limit screen burn-in.
 However, some elements of